 The selected index is representative of the investment universe of the Fund.
 The Investment Adviser assess the portfolio WACI data on an ongoing basis to help the Fund remain within the target level.
 This allows the Investment Adviser to measure the carbon footprint and carbon intensity of the portfolio compared to the selected index, and to understand the attribution of the emission results.
-From an investment perspective, carbon footprint analysis can serve as a tool to engage with the investee company and better understand the investee company's business.
+From an investment perspective,

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. carbon footprint analysis can serve as a tool to engage with the investee company and better understand the investee company's business.
 In the event that reported carbon emissions data is not available for a particular issuer, the third-party provider may provide estimates using their own methodologies Issuers that do not have any carbon emissions data available (reported or estimated) are excluded from the WACI calculation.
 It is not the intention of the Investment Adviser to automatically exclude higher carbon emitters on an individual basis as the carbon intensity is monitored at the total portfolio level rather than at the individual holding level.